Particular/docs.particular.net/architecture/hybrid-systems.md

 ## Multiple brokers

-Distributed systems might have to work with multiple brokers sometimes.
+Distributed systems might have to work with multiple brokers.
 In such scenarios, explicit mapping between the actively used messaging systems is required.

 ### Messaging Bridge